 Chitre regularly publishes on environmental law and economics as well as climate change and sustainable development, sharing her work with United Nations and US government decision makers as well as with nonprofit stakeholder groups.
 She particularly focuses on climate change in India, arguing for the principle of climate change justice in the context of emissions reduction.

 Chitre began her MBA at Dartmouth’s Tuck School of Business in 2017 with a focus on building socially responsible business ventures and scaling disruptive technology solutions.
-She completed the Columbia Business School Digital Business Leadership Program (DBLP) in 2018 and in 2019 commenced the IE Business School Global Executive MBA program based in Madrid, Spain.
-She is currently practicing law in a variety of areas to help her Indian American and Brooklyn, NYC communities (immigration, intellectual property, music and entertainment, bankruptcy, divorce and custody, etc.), building the platform, “The Healing Arts Ashram of Brooklyn,” and developing an impact venture capital fund.
+She graduated from the Columbia Business School Digital Business Leadership Program (DBLP) in 2018.
+In 2021, Chitre graduated with an Executive MBA degree from IE Business School based in Madrid, Spain.
+In addition to running PSC and WATER, she is currently practicing law in a variety of areas to help her Indian American and Brooklyn, NYC communities (immigration, intellectual property, music and entertainment, bankruptcy, divorce and custody, etc.), building the platform, “The Healing Arts Ashram of Brooklyn,” and developing an impact venture capital fund.

-Chitre has served as a volunteer coordinator and fundraiser for progressive candidates’ political campaigns, including those of US President Barack Obama and Reshma Saujani, speaking out against voter suppression.
+Chitre has served as a volunteer coordinator, fundraiser, media consultant, and attorney for progressive candidates’ political campaigns, including those of US President Joseph Biden, US President Barack Obama, as well as many other local and state environmental and Indian American candidates, speaking out against voter suppression.

 Chitre has been vocal in opposing the climate change policies of President Donald Trump, who has denied that climate change is real, and she has been interviewed for Zee TV WION November 6, 2016 before the 2016 Presidential election and many times in 2017 on the subject.